-Grand Canyon University was selected by The City of Phoenix to manage the Maryvale Golf Course Facilities and teamed with Todd & Associates to design a new clubhouse for use of their student based Golf Team but is also available to the public.
-The existing clubhouse was demolished and the new design encompassed a 19,327 sq. ft., two-story building with basement.
-The 9,258 sq. ft.
-1st floor is open to the public and includes a lobby, pro shop, restaurant/bar, conference room/dinning, kitchen and 3,068 sq. ft. deck for outdoor entertaining.
-The 2nd floor is reserved for the Grand Canyon University Golf Team and includes a team room, two coach’s offices, lounge area and storage room.
-The 8,614 sq. ft. basement level will include a golf cart storage area, bag room, break room, storage, elevator and laundry room.
+The City of Phoenix selected Grand Canyon University to manage the Maryvale Golf Course Facilities.
+Todd & Associates collaborated with GCU to design a new clubhouse for their student-based golf team, with the idea of it being available to the public.
+The existing clubhouse was demolished, and the unique design encompassed a 19,327 SF, 2-story building with a basement.
+The 9,258 SF 1st floor is open to the public and includes a lobby, pro shop, restaurant/bar, and a conference room.
+Outdoor entertaining takes place on the 3,068 SF deck.
+The 2nd floor is reserved for the Grand Canyon University Golf Team and includes a team room, 2 coach offices, lounge area, and storage room.
+The 8,614 SF basement level includes a golf cart storage area, bag room, break room, storage space, elevator, and laundry room.

 College & University